Symphonize 3D Semantic Scene Completion with Contextual Instance Queries: Experiments

-\paragraph{Ablation on pre-trained weights for Encoder.} Tab.~\ref{tab:ablation_pretrain} shows the effects of leveraging pre-trained weights for both the image backbone and encoder.
-The results demonstrate that using pre-trained weights from MaskDINO brings an extra improvement of 1.3 mIoU on SemanticKITTI \texttt{val}.
-Besides, using pre-trained weights further benefits instance queries, as incorporating instance queries with pre-trained weights results in a 1.2 mIoU improvement.
-This implies that instance queries can leverage better image features by transferring image semantics to voxel grids when pre-trained weights are utilized.
+The ablation analysis is conducted on the SemanticKITTI validation set from four key perspectives: overall architectural components, the Symphonies Decoder, the Voxel Proposal Layer, and the Image Encoder.

-\paragraph{Ablation on \name{} Decoder Layer.} To gain insights into the functionality of contextual instance queries, we evaluate the modular interactions within \name{} decoder layer in Tab.~\ref{tab:ablation_layer}.
-As Tab.~\ref{tab:ablation_layer} shows, removing the exploitation of instance queries leads to a significant performance drop, which proves the significance of instance queries for adaptive aggregations of instance semantics and scene context, leading to better semantic occupancy.
-Furthermore, it reveals that removing interactions from the image and scene features, along with self-attention results in performance degradation.
-This indicates that instance queries rely on these interactions to gather necessary contextual information from both the image-level and scene-level sources.
+\paragraph{Ablation on architectural components.} \cref{tab:ablat_mods} presents the breakdown analysis of various architectural components within \name{}.
+Commencing with a ResNet-50 backbone, an Image Encoder without pre-trained weight, a 2D-to-3D projection via FLoSP~\cite{MonoScene}, and a single 3D ASPP layer as the 3D decoder, the vanilla baseline can be considered as a light-weight alternative to MonoScene.
+Initializing the Image Encoder with pre-trained weights leads to a notable improvement of 2.15 mIoU, emphasizing the effectiveness of instance awareness brought by 2D segmentation pre-training.
+Further, the proposed Depth-Rectified Voxel Proposal Layer improves performance by 0.75 mIoU through more accurate geometry.
+The Symphonies Decoder significantly boosts performance by 5.38 IoU, attributed to its dynamic instance modeling and context-capturing capabilities.
+In summary, the analysis in \cref{tab:ablat_mods} affirms the effectiveness of the proposed components in \name{}.

-\paragraph{Ablation on Instance Queries.} To further investigate the impact of different types of queries, we conduct ablation experiments and present the results in Tab.~\ref{tab:instance_queries}.
-During training, learnable queries can be updated through gradient descent, while detached queries are randomly initialized and fixed without any updates.
-As shown in Tab.~\ref{tab:instance_queries}, even when using detached queries, we observe improvements in the final occupancy prediction, indicating their capability of transferring information and enhancing the overall performance of the model.
-Furthermore, we select 100 instance queries in our experiments, taking into account the trade-off between computational complexity and performance.
+\paragraph{Ablation on the Symphonies Decoder.} To gain insights into the functionality of contextual instance queries, we assess the modular interactions within the \name{} Decoder Layer.
+As depicted in \cref{tab:ablat_attns}, the incorporation of instance queries with either instance-image or instance-scene cross-attention considerably enhances performance.
+This substantiates the significance of instance queries for adaptive aggregation of instance semantics.
+Among them, the instance-image cross-attention brings less improvement, suggesting that original image features have already been adequately captured in the preceding Voxel Proposal Layer.
+Furthermore, instance self-attention further yields an improvement of 0.52 IoU, underlining the contextual effectiveness of efficient fusion among instance queries.